markgbeckett/jupiter_ace/i2c/README.md

-Inspired by a video on Tim's Retro corner (https://youtu.be/4sX05bnFuwc?si=C3DUPkzGvRP220mm), I have been experimenting with the I2C interface.
-The RC2014 interface on the Minstrel 4th provides various options for an I2C controller.
+Inspired by a video on Tim's Retro corner (https://youtu.be/4sX05bnFuwc?si=C3DUPkzGvRP220mm), I have been experimenting with the I2C interface on the Minstrel 4th.
+Thanks to the RC2014 bus on the Minstrel 4th, there are various options for an I2C controller.
 I am using the [Small Computer Central SC137](https://smallcomputercentral.com/rcbus/sc100-series/sc137-i2c-master-module-rc2014/) from Steve Cousins.

 The SC137 is an excellent kit, with through-hole components, very clear instructions and example code to get you started.